 - Do your homework.
 You’d always do plenty of research beforehand if you were investing money in property, so make sure to do the same if you’re planning on buying shares.
 Research the financial health and growth prospects of companies by poring over annual reports, keeping an eye out for company alerts, reading share prospectuses and accessing research reports for share brokers.

 - Stay up to date with the economy.
 Keep an eye on the health of the Australian economy, Reserve Bank interest rate decisions, government policy changes, levels of investor confidence, exchange rates and the performance of share markets in Australia and overseas.
 All of these can influence when is and is not a good time for you to invest.

 - Start with blue chip companies.
-The safest option for many investors who are starting out in the share market is to invest in blue chip companies.
+One of the safest options for many investors who are starting out in the share market is to invest in blue chip companies.
 These are Australia’s top 50 companies, as listed on the S&P/ASX 50, and are typically well-established companies.
 They usually offer the best chance for minimising your risk and providing steady returns.

 - What about speculative shares?
 Speculative companies are those that are not in the top 100 Australian companies and that have a shorter history doing business.
 Some investors are attracted to buying shares in these companies because they offer the potential for large returns, but you should also be warned that the potential to suffer large losses should be considered.

 - Buy what you know.
 This is a common phrase in share trading circles and it is a very sage piece of advice.
 Rather than diving in at the deep end and investing in a company which operates in a field you have little or no understanding of, start with industries and businesses you have some sort of background knowledge or understanding of.

 - Diversify.
 If you want to minimise your exposure to any risk, consider diversifying your portfolio across a range of different industries.
 If you buy shares across five or six industries instead of just one or two, you can be better protected against losses if one particularly industry experiences a sharp downturn.